Resolved

 Overview

-The City Los Angeles must plan for over 500,000 new units of housing between the years of 2021-2029 as part of its current Housing Element, but the current “zoned capacity” is over 250,000 units short.
-To make up for this shortfall, the Department of City Planning introduced the Housing Element Rezoning Program, made up of multiple strategies to add more zoned capacity.
+The City Los Angeles must plan for over 500,000 new units of housing between the years of 2021-2029 as part of 6th Cycle Housing Element, but the “zoned capacity” faced an over 250,000 units shortfall.
+To plan for more housing, the Department of City Planning introduced the Housing Element Rezoning Program, made up of multiple strategies to add more zoned capacity.
 Of these programs, none is arguably more impactful than the Citywide Housing Incentive Program (CHIP) Ordinance.

 About This Issue